DOOMNOVA/ArgoCD_With_Kubernetes/README.md

 ## Steps Involved - With Argo Rollouts
 In this section, we will look at the steps taken to change the current web application to include a canary release rollout strategy using Argo CD Rollouts.

-* Most of the files are similar to the task without the
+* Most of the files are similar to the previous task without the rollouts.
+Only difference is in the config file `webappdeployment.yaml`, in which a kubernetes `Rollout`resource type is used to control the canary release.
+The rollout will be trigger by updating the web app image from `doomnova/webapp-argocd:latest` to `doomnova/webapp-argocd:v1`.
+This image will be known as the canary image in this project.
+* The rollout strategy is based on the one defined in the official docs of [canary release](https://argo-rollouts.readthedocs.io/en/stable/getting-started/).